Funding Opportunities for Graduate Students

 Clarence S. Stein Awards for Research, Teaching, and Community Service

-Each year, the Clarence S. Stein Institute makes awards of up to $15,000 in each of three categories: research, teaching, and community service.
+Each year, the Clarence S. Stein Institute gives monetary awards in each of three categories: research, teaching, and community service.
 Proposals should be related to the ideas and works of Clarence S. Stein as outlined in his book, Toward New Towns in America.
 Awards encompass the fields of architecture, landscape architecture, planning, and suburban and urban development.
-Applications are due in the spring.
+Applications are due in the spring, learn more about the fellowship award opportunities.

 Conference Grants (Graduate School)

-Full-time, registered students in the Graduate School who are invited to present papers or posters at professional conferences may apply for grants to help cover expenses related to conference participation including travel, lodging, and conference fees.
-The application deadline is the first day of the month proceeding the month during which the conference is scheduled.
+Full-time, registered students in a graduate research degree program (M.A./M.S., M.F.A., Ph.D.) who are invited to present papers or posters at professional conferences may apply for grants to help cover expenses related to conference participation including travel, lodging, and conference fees.
+The application deadline is the first day of the month preceding the month during which the conference is scheduled.
+For example, a conference that starts in April would have a deadline of March 1.
 Awards are announced two weeks after the deadline.
 Students who have not received confirmation that their paper has been accepted by the application deadline may apply and provide the appropriate documentation once it becomes available.
 Applications are available in the Funding and Financial Aid section of the Forms page on the Graduate School website.

 Cornell Online Fellowship Notebook